apache/infrastructure-website/content/pages/repository-faq.md

 <h4 id="rsyncs">How do rsyncs happen?<a class="headerlink" href="#rsyncs" title="Permanent link">&para;</a></h4>

-All the official repositories rsync automatically.
+All official repositories rsync automatically.